-On 21 February the BBC aired a television programme, highlighting the fact that in the county of West Yorkshire there is the steepest rise of burglary, in comparison to any other county in the UK, especially by breaking door locks to gain entry.
+On 21 February the BBC aired a television program, highlighting the fact that in the county of West Yorkshire there is the steepest rise of burglary, in comparison to any other county in the UK, especially by breaking door locks to gain entry.

 They knew that the standard Euro cylinder door locks that had been fitted to UPVC and composite doors for many years had a defect.
 This meant they could be broken easily by burglars.
 At the time this was almost totally unknown by the public and posed a dilemma for SPEED.
-If they publicised the fact to encourage people to change their locks for a safe version, this would also inform the burglars that the locks are vulnerable.
+If they publicized the fact to encourage people to change their locks for a safe version, this would also inform the burglars that the locks are vulnerable.
 It was decided to try to keep this information quiet until as many locks as possible had been changed.
 Unfortunately in today’s world of the Internet and media, the news soon got out.

 The three most important actions you can take to try to keep the burglars out.